 We came to RI because we wanted to have lunch somewhere else, at least an hour drive away from Connecticut.
-Yeah, we were bored and we wanted to shout and jump like Britney and Will.
+We were bored and wanted to shout and jump like Britney and Will.
 I. Am.
-LOL Autumn should not be wasted with readings, internet surfing, and the usual Chinese restaurant for brunch.
+Autumn should not be wasted with readings, internet surfing, and the usual Chinese restaurant for brunch.
 And we were right!
 When we saw long bridges, open seas, islets and lighthouses, those were signs of a dream place – Rhode Island.
 It is the home of the rich, and Brown University.

 Our only stop was the famous Cliff Walk, which was the perfect place for us, we were craving for a salty air – we walked, jumped and yelled fronting the Atlantic Ocean.
-We walked from starting point to end, which was a 5.6 kilometer scenic treat of the Atlantic Ocean and the famous Gilded Age Newport mansions, as seen in films.
+We walked from starting point to the end, which was a 5.6 kilometer scenic treat of the Atlantic Ocean and the famous Gilded Age Newport mansions, as seen in films.
 It took us 2 hours walking daydreaming before we hit the Newport bus, which toured us around and in between mansions and brought us back to the starting point.

 Caution: Below are “me & my friends” photos.
 LOL I miss them.